 Without our extension in time there would be no dancing.
 When we combine sounds and motion in a dance we create patterns that occur stretched over a period of time.

 Our tactile Experience is also remarkable.
 If you rub a piece of cloth roughly between your fingers you can observe that the texture, sound and colour of the action are all at the same place in your Experience.
-If you feel the material more gently you will see that it has textural properties.
+If you feel the material more gently you will find that it has textural properties.
 It may be soft, greasy, lumpy, light weight, thick etc. All of these properties happen in time, they require the material to be stroked or a steady change in pressure to occur.
 (If your fingers are steady and stay still you may at first have feelings such as those of the hotness or coldness of the material but as time passes the predominant feeling is of pressure in your finger tips and little else. ) Notice that the textural properties of objects seem to be in the object rather than in our fingers.
 It is the object in our Experience that is the rough or greasy object not our fingers.
 It is as if our senses have been extended into the object.
-What is happening is that the model in our brain that is our Experience has produced a conjoint model of the finger-cloth pair.
+What is happening is that the model in our brain that is our Experience contains qualia for all the sensations that are the finger and object.

-The half second of Experience that attaches to changing events at a particular place in Experience is a patch of time in an apparently featureless extent before and after it.
+The half second of Experience that attaches to changing events at a particular place in Experience is a patch of time in an extent before and after it.

 The Memory in a Quale

-Our current Experience is largely previous experiences evoked from the mass of our brain because each quale is connected to previous experiences containing parts of the quale.
+Our current Experience is largely previous experiences evoked from the mass of our brain because each quale is connected to previous experiences that are parts of the quale.
 In this way Experience itself is a connection into our memories and delves into our past.
-This is Direct Memory.
+This is the Direct Memory discussed earlier.

 When we recall a word or image it is as if we are replaying something from the past.
 This must be a simple trick for the brain compared with generating our current Experience.
 The appearance in our Experience of remembered sentences and scenes is subject to similar constraints to all the other contents of Experience.
 Our recalled memories are composed of splashes of remembered sounds and sights etc. extended in time for up to half a second to a second.
 However, whatever generates our recalled memories outside of our Experience operates on a much longer time scale than half a second.
 Try recalling a poem, it happens word by word, the generation of these words is not performed in our Experience, they just appear, fully formed.
 Word after word appears as the mechanism of memory operates behind the scenes, delivering the whole poem over a period of several minutes.

 Our recalled memory also keeps track of where we are and who we are.
-However, our Direct Memory can also do this within Current Experience.
+However, our Direct Memory can also do this to some degree within Current Experience.

 Having remembered a word it is gone but the fact of having remembered it remains for a while.
 When I remember the word “dog” it makes a connection with the place of the word in my Experience (near my vocal chords in Experience) and makes those memories that are related to “dog” ready to spring into my Experience.
 This effect lasts for only a few seconds and is what “short term memory” is like in our Experience.